ambrozini/gym-plan/.ai/prd.md

 6. Modification and Acceptance of the Plan
    - The user can edit the generated plan – adding or removing exercises, changing the number of sets, repetitions, and weights.
-   - Ability to add personal notes and save the final version of the plan.
+   - Ability to add personal notes at different levels (day, slot, exercise) and save the final version of the plan.
    - The accepted plan is assigned to the account and is available for later editing.
    - The system tracks plan acceptance status for auto-generated plans.